 What happens to a 401(k) when a spouse is a beneficiary?
 When a spouse is the surviving primary beneficiary of a 401(k), they can choose to roll their deceased’s account into a new inherited IRA account or inherited IRA annuity.
 This will allow all tax-deferred income earned in this account to continue being deferred until the surviving spouse withdraws.

 They can also use their life expectancy for taking required minimum distributions (RMDs).
-Finally, the surviving spouse can choose the beneficiary designations that will receive the account at the time of their death.
+Finally, the surviving spouse can choose the beneficiary designations to receive the account at their death.
 Be sure to maintain and update the retirement plan’s beneficiary form.

 Leave The 401(k) Alone.